SkygearIO/guides/auth/email-verification/js.md

 :::

-## General Settings
+## Implications to the user record

-When email verification is enabled, skygear will send verification email to user record `email` field.
-After user verify their email, the `email_verified` field of their user record will turn into `true`.
-Skygear use `is_verified` field in user record to identify if a user is verified, `is_verified` will be updated based on your setup in general settings.
+When email verification is enabled, Skygear will send an email verification email to all new signups using the email stored in their user records (i.e. the `email` field).

+Besides, 2 additional fields will be added to the user records:  `email_verified` and `is_verified`.

+1. `email_verified` equals to `true` when a user's email is verified.

+2. `is_verified` equals to `true` when the verification condition is met.
+Since Skygear provides also SMS verification, if both email and SMS verification are enabled, you can mark users as verified only when both email and phone number are verified.
+You can set the condition in the general setting page.
+Skygear uses this field to identify if a user is verified.

+## General settings

 ![Email verification general settings screen](/assets/user-verification/general-settings.png)